This document supercedes Mask and General PPE Guidance for Essential Penn Laboratory Personnel

 - Surgical-style masks will be the primary mask worn in the lab.

-- A CDC/PA Department of Health compliant 2-ply 100 % cotton cloth face covering , approved by EHRS and purchased by a Penn approved vendor, may also be worn in the lab if surgical style masks are not available.
+- A Penn Provided compliant 2-ply 100 % cotton cloth face covering , may also be worn in the lab if surgical style masks are not available.
 See Universal Mask Precautions for information for proper use and storage of masks.

 - A limited supply of surgical-style masks may also be available through your School or Center to assist you if you are unable to source your own masks.